Set Desktop & Lock Screen Wallpaper using Intune Win32 App

 Detection rules created successfully

-Click Next.
+• Dependencies: Click Next.

-Click Next.
+• Supersedence: Click Next.

-Click on Add group to add an Entra security group containing users or devices.
-You can also click on Add all users or Add all devices.
+• Assignments: Click on Add group to add an Entra security group containing users or devices.

-Review the deployment and click on Create.
+• Review + create: Review the deployment summary and click on Create.

-Monitor App Deployment progress
+Monitor App Deployment Progress

-Step 4: Create Device Configuration Profile
+4. Create a Device Configuration Profile

-• Sign in to the Intune admin center.
+• Sign in to the Intune admin center >Devices Configuration > Create > New Policy.

 • Platform: Windows 10 and later.